Regulator13/Blackjack/README.md

 # Blackjack
-A short Blackjack game programmed in python
+A simple Blackjack game programmed in python